 Some women start feeling their baby’s movements now.
 The feeling is often described as being like butterflies in your tummy.

 Don’t worry if you’re not feeling anything, though.
 Many women having their first baby don’t feel movements until somewhere between 18 and 22 weeks.
 But some women having their second or third baby might feel movements earlier.

 Smoking or vaping during pregnancy

 Even if you’ve just found out that you’re pregnant, it’s never too late to stop smoking.
 If you stop, your baby will benefit straight away.

 Smoking in pregnancy increases the risk of miscarriage, premature birth or having a baby with lower than expected birth weight.
 Babies are also more at risk of infections and longer-term health problems like asthma.
 Smoking in pregnancy and after the birth also increases the risk of sudden unexpected death in infancy (SUDI) including SIDS and fatal sleeping accidents.

 Ask other people not to smoke inside your house or car, or around you.

 Your baby when you’re 16 weeks pregnant

 - Your baby is about 11.5 cm long from head to bottom and weighs about 110 gm.

 - Your baby is cushioned by about 180 ml of amniotic fluid.

 - The umbilical cord is completely mature.
-It usually contains two arteries and one vein.
+It usually contains 2 arteries and 1 vein.